Donald Nestor

 Donald Patrick Nestor (6 October 1938 – 10 January 2003) was a British suffragan bishop in Lesotho, a diocese in the Anglican Church of Southern Africa from 1979.
 In 1992 he returned to England to serve as an Assistant Bishop of Blackburn and later in the Diocese of Durham.
 Towards the end of his life he took vows as a member of the monastic Society of the Sacred Mission.

 Early life and education

 Nestor was born in Calcutta, India on 6 October 1938.
-He did his high schooling at the grammar school in Halifax, West Yorkshire and went from there to Exeter College, Oxford, where he studied theology.
+He did his high schooling at Heath Grammar School in Halifax, West Yorkshire and went from there to Exeter College, Oxford, where he studied theology.
 He completed his training for the priesthood at The Queen's College, Birmingham.

 Clerical work

 In 1965 he was a curate at Woodkirk for three years, after which he spent four more years in that capacity at Forton, Hampshire.

 In 1972 he went to Africa where he was chaplain at the universities of Botswana, Lesotho and Swaziland in the period between 1972 and 1979.

 From 1974 onwards Nestor trained new priests in Lesotho, serving as Warden of Roma Anglican Seminary, Lesotho.